 After registering for your ORCID, be encouraged to add supplemental information about your teaching/research positions, educational background, scholarly and creative activities, grants, awards, and your service activities to your ORCID record.
 Adding these things will increase the usefulness of your profile for others who wish to find and evaluate your work.
 Get started with edits by signing in to your account.

 Note: For an overview on how to edit your profile page, see this post by Rebecca Bryant.

-Under "Works," you can add your publications, performances, reviews, and other academic works in one of three ways.
-First, you can import citations from databases.
+You can add your publications, performances, reviews, and other academic works in several ways.

 3) ResearcherID: Allows you to import citations from Web of Science